 Local media forecaster Borrell Associates has attempted to capture the totality of spending on “digital marketing services” in the US.
 Borrell argues that “businesses will shell out an estimated $613 billion in DMS” in 2016, an amount many times larger than “ad spending.” — From Adgooroo Advertising Insight

 The title graphic above is courtesy of Search Engine Land and shouldn’t they have also died along with SEO?
 The stat shows spending on SEO keeps growing (20+ % to 2020).
 Those with a great strategy have confidence that’s worth it, rather than funneling money into weak PPC and social media campaigns that have one time, temporary benefits.
 Remember how SEO lasts.
 There’s few posts on the long term benefits of SEO, but I did write a post on customer lifetime value.

-So let’s recall our classic literature shall we: “The King is Dead, Long Live the King”
+So let’s recall our classic literature: “The King is Dead, Long Live the King”

 What are some tips to help you thrive for many years to come?

 - never work with cheap, $199 a month spammers — this is not SEO – SEO is hard work